Announcements to the World

 Investor Wanted - Tommy's Toys Software Co.

 Oct.
 11, 2008.
-I used to run a PC game software co. called Tommy's Toys, which has a unique image and marketing formula to the effect that the software is programmed by aliens from outer space, and that Tommy, an eternal infant humanoid with a giant brain (based on my baby picture) is the head alien (I should have spelled it with three Ms).
+In 1985-2001 I ran a PC game software co. called Tommy's Toys, which has a unique image and marketing formula to the effect that the software is programmed by aliens from outer space, and that Tommy, an eternal infant humanoid with a giant brain (based on my baby picture) is the head alien (I should have spelled it with three Ms).
 In the days when software tycoons like Bill Gates were busy trying to monopolize the PC software market and upping the ante by hiring ever-more college grads who like to work all night for free pizza, my private joke is that my entire company was just one person, me, churning out zillions of lines of code in a home office while trying to lay low, contenting myself with knowing I was the world's greatest computer programmer and everybody else was a piker, and I didn't want to become a businessman and manage the managers of managers of computer programmers but do it all myself - like, who cares about becoming a billionaire and having to figure out what to do with it and avoid the pies in the face?
 I started out in 1985 in the days of DOS, taking the idea of BASIC games to the extreme using QuickBasic to produce over 200 different titles, mainly word, card, and mind games, which I ended up mainly giving away for free because of the massive piracy, but at least it ruined the market for everybody else, particularly Microsoft, another one of my private jokes, the real reason they never got into the game software biz very deep.
 The technical point is that I almost never descended into C or assembly language but stayed in Basic so that I could whip out a new game a week as if I was a big company with 50 programmers rather than spend years on one game that would have cost a lot of development money and couldn't have survived being pirated (too bad, for all those companies that went belly up, grin).
 Thus I stayed away from arcade games that require the last ounce of performance, and concentrated on the type of games that rely on your memory and skill rather than reflexes, which worked out nicely when the Japanese took over the arcade game biz but couldn't handle English mind games since they couldn't speak good enough English.
 After Windows came out I never used Visual Basic but kept using QuickBasic since Windows can run DOS anyway.
 Tommy's Toys are a legend now, the kind you either love or hate, but had to deal with in the PC/Windows world, and if you're in your 30s maybe you played with them in the day.
 Way into the late 1990s I was the only software company still putting out DOS programs.
 I quit making new games in 1998 to start a new career as a novelist and historyscoper (which had nothing to do with the market, but is my own personal biological clock kicking in), but now I'm thinking would be a good time to revamp the software on a new standard, namely the Web of today, and make the entire set into an online multiuser Web toy chest.
 The only problem is the sheer mass of it, and the fact that I am too busy to go back to computer programming or game design except as a minor activity, and already expended massive mental effort to produce the code I got.
 The core routines and sense of humor are priceless, and all they need is conversion to Visual Basic, er, something Internet-oriented such as Java, a new graphical user interface, and new graphic and sound FX and multiuser operating system, which all only has to be developed once then applied across the entire game set.
 And this time, thanks to the Internet, we can insure that they all pay for the play, preferably as a service rather than trying to sell game programs per se.
 So I'm looking for an investor, buyer, or partner with enough bucks to hire at least 50 programmers, plus enough bucks to give it a marketing push and host a big enough Web site.
 In return I'll provide my secret source code, and my expertise as a master consultant, head toymaker and editor in chief.
 The potential is the possibility of virtually everybody on the Net playing these silly engrossing software toys all the time, a Universal Family Game Channel, a Disney Channel from Outer Space, and a new billion dollar corporation with me as the figurehead and you as the fat cat.
 Massive time-wasters, granted, but good for the brain too, and all G-rated - what better biz to be in?

 The Live Protocol - the next big breakthrough for ecommerce